Mearitek/MeariSdk/iOS/docs/MeariKit SDK Instruction.md

     [[NSNotificationCenter defaultCenter] addObserver:self selector:@selector(userLoginInvalidNotification:) name:MeariUserLoginInvalidNotification object:nil];
 ```

-# 5. Device distribution network
+# 5. Device configuration

 ```
 Belong to: MeariDeviceActivator tool class

-The hardware module of Meari Technology supports three network distribution modes: QR code network distribution mode, hotspot mode (AP mode), and wired network distribution mode.
+The hardware module of Meari Technology supports three network configuration: QR code configuration, hotspot configuration (AP mode), and wired network configuration.
 The general process is-get the network tokon-give the token and wifi information to the device-wait for the device to be added successfully.
-The main difference between each mode is how to send the network distribution information to the device, the QR code is scanned by the camera, the hotspot mode is transmitted through the WIFI link, and the wired distribution network is searched through the LAN.
+The main difference between each mode is how to send the network configuration information to the device, the QR code is scanned by the camera, the hotspot mode is transmitted through the WIFI link, and the wired distribution network is searched through the LAN.

 ```
-## 5.1 Get distribution network token
+## 5.1 Get configuration token
 ```
 【Description 】
-     Obtain the distribution network token on the server, which needs to be passed to the device 【Function】
+     Obtain the configuration token from the server, which needs to be passed to the device 【Function】
      /**
       token for config device